hannibal002/SkyHanni/CONTRIBUTING.md

 #### No category

 Some changes don't fit any categories.
-E.g. when reverting pull requests or doing quick fixes to prs merged immediately beforehand but not yet released in a beta.
+E.g. when reverting pull requests or doing quick fixes to PRs merged immediately beforehand but not yet released in a beta.
 To tell the changelog build this, write either `exclude_from_changelog` or `ignore_from_changelog` in one line.

 ## Coding Styles and Conventions